The McGill Library can assist you with making your publications open access, including:

 |Biology||bioRxiv, arXiv (quantitative biology)|

-For additional repositories, the Open Access Directory also maintains a list.
+The Open Access Directory also maintains a list of disciplinary repositories.